Exploring IS 360: Management of Global IT

 Demonstrate Breadth of Understanding

 Students record notes and observations from each site they visit during Tech Trek, detailing the most important insights and takeaways.
 The log serves to demonstrate how much students’ understanding grows throughout the experience.
-Students are often tasked with documenting the trip through photos, while Dr. Tallon shares the group’s experiences on his Tech Trek blog.
+Students are often tasked with documenting the trip through photos, while Dr. Tallon shares the group’s experiences on his Tech Trek blog for the trip.

 It was incredible to hear from leaders of such large, multinational corporations and actually tour the companies.
 I gained so much insight into the technology industry, global operations of tech companies, and the cultural differences of the workplace in another country.